Centauri gets in tune against Miners

 Nate Anderson was very productive from beyond the arc cashing in on 15 points off threes.
 Anderson had a great night amassing 27 points to lead the Falcons.
 Behind Anderson was Martin Garcia, who tallied 11 points to the Falcons winning effort.

-The Falcons will get another opportunity against two reeling programs next Friday when they face the Bayfield Wolverines.
-The girl and boys squads are a combined 3-8.
+The Falcons will get another opportunity against two reeling programs Friday when they face the Bayfield Wolverines.
+The girls and boys squads are a combined 3-8.
 The Wolverines come to town next weekend on Jan.
 12, girls varsity is slotted to take the court at 6 p.m. and boys at 7 p.m.